 #Health is wealth

-Preparing yourself mentally is something an aspirant must consider at the very beginning because once you get into it, it will very difficult and if you are not truly mentally prepared and prepared for all the hardships that are coming along the way.
+Preparing yourself mentally is something an aspirant must consider at the very beginning because once you get into it, it will be very difficult, and if you are not truly mentally prepared and prepared for all the hardships that are coming along the way.

 - One should not be in great mental health but physical health should also be considered.